2015 Goody's Headache Relief Shot 500: Post-race penalties

 On the Tuesday after the race, NASCAR suspended Matt Kenseth for two races for his role in the incident that took out Joey Logano.
 According to NASCAR Executive Vice-President and Chief Racing Development Officer Steve O'Donnell, Kenseth "eliminated the No. 22 car’s opportunity to continue to compete in the race.
 Additionally, we factored aspects of safety into our decision, and also the fact that the new Chase elimination format puts a premium on each and every race.
 These actions have no place in NASCAR.”
 Shortly after the announcement, Joe Gibbs Racing announced that they would appeal the decision and "challenge the severity of the penalty which is believed to be inconsistent with previous penalties for similar on-track incidents.
 There will be no further comments from JGR personnel during the appeal process."

-Additionally, Danica Patrick was fined $50,000 dollars, docked 25–points and put on NASCAR probation through December 31.
+Additionally, Danica Patrick was fined $50,000, docked 25–points and put on NASCAR probation through December 31.
 NASCAR had no comment on the penalty handed to the driver of the No. 10 car.
 However, it was assumed that Patrick's fine was for her radio conversations and repeated incidents with David Gilliland during the race after Gilliland spun Patrick the first time, she went "headhunting" for Gilliland, and initiated contact with him twice to cause separate safety car periods.